-When you're done setting up the CoRD item, leave Secure Desktop's edit mode and click the item to test it.
+When you're done setting up the CoRD item, leave the edit mode and click the item to test it.

 Accessing your Macs using Screen Sharing (VNC)

 All modern versions of OS X support Screen Sharing through VNC.
 Make sure Screen Sharing is enabled on the Mac whose screen you would like to share (System Preferences > Sharing).